 To find foreign law, you might search by jurisdiction.
 You can find specific statutes and cases, particularly if you have a citation already, or titles of statutes or names of cases.
 This approach allows you to find primary law and official sources.
-You might also find new laws to recent to appear in secondary sources.
-Unique search terms and specific topic areas make searching in primary databases more feasible.
+You might also find new laws too recent to appear in secondary sources.
+Unique search terms, dates or date ranges, and specific topic areas make searching in primary databases more feasible.

-However, the best approach to foreign and comparative law research might be to find sources on the legal topic or subject area rather than starting with the particular country you’re researching.
+However, the best approach to foreign and comparative law research might be to find sources on the legal subject area rather than starting with the particular country you’re researching.
 Many comparative law databases and websites are arranged by legal subject area.
 There are publications and databases that compile the laws of other countries on particular subjects.
 These may include summaries of the law of that country in English, citations to primary law, excerpts or full-text of statutes, or links to statutes and codes of other countries.
-There are also numerous books and treatises in the law library and the main campus library on the law of other countries in particular areas of the law, and these will include citations and excerpts.
 These are all good choices for your research before you focus on primary sources.

 Foreign Law Guide (subscription database): The Foreign Law Guide has entries for most countries of the world, with descriptions of their legal systems and history and references to primary sources, topical sources, and English translations.
 The Subject Headings for each country cite (and sometimes link) major statutes and publications for that subject area.